keith24/eth-mixer/README.md

 # eth-mixer
 ###### [Keith Irwin](https://keithirwin.us/)

-Just a simple mixer for ether to learn about smart contracting
+Just a simple [mixer](https://en.wikipedia.org/wiki/Cryptocurrency_tumbler) for ether to learn about smart contracting.
+Users can deposit ether into the contract using `deposit()`, and withdraw the funds to a different address using `withdraw()`.

+As of right now, this contract is mostly pointless because all these transactions are recorded on the blockchain.
+Thus, this mixer doesn't actually anonymize its users.

 ## Installation